hmmartiny/mARG/_sources/00_Data_loading.md

 ## Loading HDF files
 HDF5 is a data software library that is built for fast I/O processing and storage.

+Note that the rRNA.h5 file consists of 4737 batches, each of a 10000 rows.
+In order to load it properly, loop through the keys to load all of the data.
+The key format is ```table_{i}```  and i=0,1,2,...,4736

 `````{tabbed} Python
 The Pandas library contains the function [`pandas.read_hdf`](https://pandas.pydata.org/docs/reference/api/pandas.read_hdf.html).